francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` FW mostly aims are helping networking traffic, reducing unneeded load on the system.
 Its usual usage does not provide security to *your* app.
 It reduces DoS attacks, but does not protect apps itself.

-`FLD` OK, but it does blocks some ports ?

-`RPE` Yep, but if you ur running service that you don't need to access, you have other issues you need to take care of...

 `FLD` Ok, but what about open ports ?
 We can't close them so what do we do ?